manbeardgames/manbeardgames-site-builder/source/tutorials/adding-content.md

     </div>
 </div>

-So lets just dive right into this.
-First create a new MonoGame Crossplatform Desktop Project.
+So, let's just dive right into this.
+First create a new MonoGame Cross Platform Desktop Project.
 We won't be reusing the previous one from the scenario we covered above.
 Once the project is created, expand the *Content* directory in the Solution Explorer window in Visual Studio.
 Then double click the **Content.mgbc** file.

 ![Double Click Content.mgbc](double-click-content.png)